kabeier/spydrssg/README.md

 ## Simple bootstrap site Generator
 Spydr SSG is a simple site generator that will create a bootstrap website from your markdown files.

+## To install from npm
+npm install spydrssg

 ## To install from Git
 1. Clone the repo
 2. Open terminal in Folder